BytomDAO/Bytom-Grant/README.md

-# bytom-grant
+# BMC-grant

-As part of our commitment to promoting the Bytom ecosystem, we offer a comprehensive grants program focused on funding software and tools , research and technical education related to Bytom.
+As part of our commitment to promoting the Bytom Sidechain ecosystem, we offer a comprehensive grants program focused on funding software and tools, research related to Bytom Sidechain（BMC）.

 - [Bounty Task Application Process](#bounty-task-application-process)
 - [Notes for Applicants](#notes-for-applicants)